Did you ever start reading one blog post and then it took you to another one and then another…

 c) In preferences, you can set up integration with Dropbox so your favorite articles are automatically saved.
 This is a Pro feature.

-If you update to Feedly Pro ($45 per year), you get a host of additional features.
+Feedly pricing for a Pro plan costs $7 per month and you get a host of additional features:

 - Advanced search of your feeds.